Cute pet dog with a red retro alarm clock as Daylight Saving Time ends.

 (Photo Credit: Wavetop | Getty Images)

-How The End Of Daylight Saving Time Affects Your Dog
+How the End of Daylight Saving Time Affects Your Dog

 Animals don’t set their routines by the clock that we use as humans to keep on schedule.
 They have their own circadian rhythm — a biological clock that helps them know when to eat, sleep, go potty, and do everything else in their day.

-So when humans change the clock for the end of Daylight Saving Time, it can affect dogs more strongly.
+So, when humans change the clock for the end of Daylight Saving Time, it can affect dogs more strongly.
 Here are a few ways your dog might struggle during this time and what you can do to help them adjust.

 Many dogs need to go outside for a potty break first thing in the morning.

 Most pooches stick to regular potty times throughout the day, so it will take some time before they can adjust.
+Just be mindful you may need to adjust by an hour and modify your schedule by 15 to 30 minute intervals until you get into a new routine with your pup.

 If your dog is used to eating at a certain time, they might be a bit upset when breakfast or dinner is coming an hour late.